 CTE photo

-Among the other Canadian plays produced by the Festival are: the NS premiere of Michel Tremblay 's For the Pleasure of Seeing Her Again (2001); Lance Woolaver's World Without Shadows; Eugene Stickland 's Midlife ; and Sharon Bajer's Molly's Veil (2007).
+Among the other Canadian plays produced by the Festival are: the Nova Scotia premiere of Michel Tremblay's For the Pleasure of Seeing Her Again (2001); Lance Woolaver's World Without Shadows; Eugene Stickland's Midlife; Sharon Bajer's Molly's Veil (2007), and Ravi Jain's A Brimful of Asha (2019).

 website: www.festivalantigonish.com